Finding Legal Help

 When does the appointment of a nominee become effective?

-The appointment of the nominee of a guardian for a minor child made in a parent's will becomes effective when the nominee files his or her acceptance in the court that probates the will.
+The appointment of the nominee of a guardian for a child or spouse made in a parent's or spouse's will becomes effective when the nominee files his or her acceptance in the court that probates the will.

 - a petition for appointment of a guardian for the minor;